-This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the Port of Seattle (the "Port") in connection with the issuance of its First Lien Revenue Refunding Bonds, Series 2021 (Private Activity, AMT) (the "Series 2021 First Lien Bonds"), Intermediate Lien Revenue and Refunding Bonds, Series 2021A (Non-AMT) (the "Series 2021A Intermediate Lien Bonds"), Intermediate Lien Revenue Refunding Bonds, Series 2021B (Private Activity, Non-AMT) (the "Series 2021B Intermediate Lien Bonds"), Intermediate Lien Revenue and Refunding Bonds, Series 2021C (Private Activity, AMT) (the "Series 2021C Intermediate Lien Bonds"), Intermediate Lien Revenue Bonds, Series 2021D (Taxable) (the "Series 2021D Intermediate Lien Bonds" and, together with the Series 2021A Intermediate Lien Bonds, Series 2021B Intermediate Lien Bonds and Series 2021C Intermediate Lien Bonds, the "Series 2021 Intermediate Lien Bonds, the "Series 2021 Bonds").
+This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the Port of Seattle (the "Port") in connection with the issuance of its Intermediate Lien Revenue Refunding Bonds, Series 2022A (Non-AMT) (the "2022A Bonds"), Intermediate Lien Revenue and Refunding Bonds, Series 2022B (Private Activity, AMT) (the "2022B Bonds"), and Intermediate Lien Revenue and Refunding Bonds, Series 2022C (Taxable) (the "2022C Bonds," and together with the 2022A Bonds and 2022B Bonds, the "Series 2022 Bonds").
 The Port covenants and agrees as follows:

-For purposes of the Port's undertaking (the "undertaking") pursuant to Securities and Exchange Commission Rule 15c2-12 (the "Rule"), "beneficial owner" means any person who has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Series 2021 Bond, including persons holding Series 2021 Bonds through nominees or depositories or other intermediaries.
+For purposes of the Port's undertaking (the "undertaking") pursuant to Securities and Exchange Commission Rule 15c2-12 (the "Rule"), "beneficial owner" means any person who has the power, directly or indirectly, to vote or consent with respect to, or to dispose of ownership of, any Series 2022 Bond, including persons holding Series 2022 Bonds through nominees or depositories or other intermediaries.